 Hao Zhao (赵皓)

-I received the M.S. degree (with distinction in research) from the School of Engineering at EPFL 🇨🇭 in February 2024, specializing in Automatic and Systems.
-Previously, I completed my master thesis at TML lab, EPFL, supervised by Nicolas Flammarion, and will continue my research at TML lab as a research assistant.
-I am interested in developing effective methods that enable AI systems to adapt efficiently to new environments and tasks.
+I received the M.S. degree (with distinction in research) from the School of Engineering at EPFL 🇨🇭 in March 2024, specializing in Automatic and Systems.
+Previously, I completed my master thesis at TML lab, EPFL, supervised by Prof. Nicolas Flammarion, and will continue my research at TML lab as a research assistant.
+During my master studies, I was also fortunate to spend time as a semester project student at VITA lab, EPFL, supervised by Prof. Alexandre Alahi.
+I got my bachelor's degree from Zhejiang University 🇨🇳.

 For pronunciation, my full name /how-jow/, but just my first name would be lot easier :)